Below you'll find answers to the most frequently asked questions surrounding disability law.

 Similarly, if an employee is running an errand that takes him or her outside of the workplace at the request of the employer, and an injury occurs in the course of running that errand, the employee will be covered.
 If the employee is on a business errand, but has stopped or deviated from that errand for personal reasons, then the insurance company may deny benefits and a workers' compensation judge will decide the case.

 In most states, employers are required to purchase insurance for their employees from a workers' compensation insurance carrier.
 In some states, larger employers who are solvent and willing to pay a large deposit are allowed to "self-insure," or act as their own insurance companies.
 When a worker is injured, the worker files a claim with the workers' compensation carrier, who pays medical and temporary or permanent disability benefits according to a state-approved formula.

-The ADA is a federal civil rights law that protects people with disabilities from discrimination in employment, state and local government services, public accommodations, transportation, and telecommunications.
+The Americans with Disabilities Act (ADA) is a federal civil rights law that protects people with disabilities from discrimination in employment, state and local government services, public accommodations, transportation, and telecommunications.

 Historically, people with disabilities have faced discrimination on the job, in accessing public buildings and services, and in using public accommodations, such as hotels, restaurants, and shops.
-People with disabilities are much less likely to be employed that those who don't have a disability; those who are employed earn more than $5,000 less per year, on average, that employees without disabilities.
+People with disabilities are much less likely to be employed than those who don't have a disability; those who are employed earn more than $5,000 less per year, on average, than employees without disabilities.